 Who we are

 The Planning Portal is owned and managed by PortalPlanQuest Limited (PPQ), a subsidiary of TerraQuest Solutions Limited who are part of the Mears Group PLC.

 Users of the Planning Portal site are bound by the terms and conditions set out below so please read these carefully before continuing.

-Please be aware that other websites, which are accessible from the Planning Portal, may contain terms and conditions which are different from these terms and conditions.
+Please be aware that other websites, which are accessible from the Planning Portal, may contain terms and conditions which are different from those provided by the Planning Portal.

 You are authorised to view and download the materials on the Planning Portal.
-You may print off individual pages of the content from the Planning Portal for private, personal use, provided that any proprietary notices, marks, logos or other legends that appear on the copied screens remain on, and are not removed from the printed or stored images of such screens.
+You may print off individual pages of the content from the Planning Portal for private or personal use, provided that any proprietary notices, marks, logos or other legends that appear on the copied screens remain, and are not removed from the printed or stored images of such screens.

 You may not modify the materials on the Planning Portal in any way or reproduce or publicly display, perform, or distribute or otherwise use them for any public purpose.

 Any material subject to Crown Copyright may be used in accordance with the terms of the Open Government Licence v3, details of which are available at: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/